On the risk of fatigue failure of structural elements exposed to bottom wave slamming -- Impulse response regime: Proxy for impacting-wave slopes

 and the coefficients $\alpha_{1}$ and $\alpha_{2}$ depend on the wave direction distribution as follows:

-Note that $E[\sx | \vz]$ and ${\rm Var}[\sx | \vz]$ depend on the sea state spectrum through $\sigma_{\sx}$ and $\sigma_{\vz}$; this dependency is kept implicit in Eqs. (\ref{eq_condi_slope}-\ref{eq_condi_var}).
-Here, for the sake of simplicity, all sea states are assumed to have the same shape of two-dimensional wave spectrum.
+Note that $E[\sx | \vz]$ and ${\rm Var}[\sx | \vz]$ depend on the sea state spectrum through $\sigma_{\sx}$, $\sigma_{\vz}$, and $\rho$.
+For simplicity, all sea states are assumed to have the same shape of two-dimensional wave spectrum.
 The wave direction distribution is assumed to be of ``cosine-squared'' type:

-with an average propagation direction $\theta_0 = 0$.
-The wave frequency spectrum is assumed to have a JONSWAP shape \cite{hasselmann_1973}, with a narrowness parameter $\gamma = 3.3$.
+with an average wave direction $\theta_0 = 0$.
+The wave frequency spectrum is assumed to have a JONSWAP shape \cite{hasselmann_1973}, with a peak-enhancement factor $\gamma = 3.3$.
 Besides, $1\%$ of the wave energy is truncated at low and high frequency (in total $2\%$ of wave energy is discarded).
 The high-frequency truncation ensures that the variance of the free-surface slope is finite.
-The spectrum is normalised following \eq{eq_hs}, \textit{after} the truncation operation.
-Eqs. (\ref{eq_sig_sx}-\ref{eq_D}) can be used to numerically compute the correlation coefficient:
+The spectrum is normalized following \eq{eq_hs}, \textit{after} the truncation operation.
+Eqs. (\ref{eq_sig_sx}) to (\ref{eq_D}) can be used to numerically compute the correlation coefficient: